American arrested in Turks and Caicos over 9 mm ammo found in bag sentenced to time served and $9,000 fine

 Hagerich became roommates with a third American facing similar charges.
 Ryan Watson, a father of two from Oklahoma, was arrested in April as he and his wife were trying to leave the islands when four rounds of hunting ammunition were found in his carry-on bag.

-Watson was expected to plead guilty this week.
-His wife Valerie Watson said she was hopeful for her husband after seeing how Hagerich's case was resolved.
+Watson pleaded guilty Tuesday and was expected to be sentenced next month, his wife Valerie Watson told CBS News.
+Before Wenrich's sentencing, she said she was hopeful for her husband after seeing how Hagerich's case was resolved.

 "It is really hard with him being there," Valerie Watson told CBS News senior transportation correspondent Kris Van Cleave.
 "The kids are doing OK.
 They really struggle at times."